ucsb-cs56/w20/_lab/lab07.md

 We can now try using our `FeatureCollection` object.
 It won't be very exciting because we won't yet be able to format a list of earthquakes.
 But we will be able to check that all of the parts are wired up correctly.

-Back in `WebController.java`, find these lines of code:
+Back in `EarthquakesController.java`, find these lines of code:

 ```java
         model.addAttribute("eqSearch", eqSearch);